 As part of the University's gift assessment program, an annual fee is assessed on the average twenty-quarter market value of assets held in the endowment investment portfolio.
-For the year ended June 30, 2023, the annual fee was 1.35%, with 1.25% designated for University Advancement and 0.10% designated for the customer relationship management software upgrade.
-For the year ended June 30, 2022, the annual fee was 1.25%, designated for University Advancement.
+For the years ended June 30, 2024 and 2023, the annual fee was 1.35%, with 1.25% designated for University Advancement and 0.10% designated for the customer relationship management software upgrade.

 Revenue recognition: Prior to December 2022, revenues from membership fees were recognized equally over the life of the membership term as member benefits were received and consumed.
 Lifetime memberships were recognized over thirty years.
 Amounts for such membership dues were billed in accordance with agreed-upon contractual terms, either at periodic intervals, or upon achievement of contractual milestones.
-Contract assets include unbilled amounts that occur when revenues recognized exceed the amounts invoiced to customers.
-Such amounts were collectible based upon various measures of performance.
-No such contract assets were recorded as of June 30, 2022.
-Contract liabilities arise when amounts invoiced exceed revenues recognized and were presented as deferred revenue in the statements of financial position as of June 30, 2022.
 Effective December 2022, all unique membership benefits were discontinued and membership revenue was fully recognized as of June 30, 2023.